Convergence Analysis of a Proximal Stochastic Denoising Regularization Algorithm: Introduction

-where $f = - \log p(\cdot|y)$ is the data-fidelity term that depends on the model of the degradation, $g = - \log p$ is the regularization term that encodes the prior model set on proper images and $\lambda$ is a regularization weight.
-With this formulation, the knowledge on the degradation and on proper images are split in two terms.
+where $f = - \log p(\cdot|y)$ is the data-fidelity term that depends on the model of the degradation, $g = - \log p$ is the regularization term that encodes the prior model set on clean images and $\lambda$ is a regularization weight.
+With this formulation, the knowledge of the degradation and clean images is divided in two terms.

-\textbf{The choice of learned regularization prior is crucial.} Defining a relevant regularization is fundamental to achieve an efficient restoration~\cite{mallat1999wavelet,rudin1992nonlinear}.
+\textbf{The choice of learned regularization prior is crucial.} Defining a relevant regularization is fundamental to achieve efficient restoration~\cite{mallat1999wavelet,rudin1992nonlinear}.
 In particular, learned regularizations such as deep image priors~\cite{chen2024bagged,ulyanov2018deep}, Plug-and-Play (PnP)~\cite{venkatakrishnan2013plug} or Regularization by Denoising (RED)~\cite{romano2017little}, provide state-of-the-art restorations.

-PnP and RED define a model on proper images by applying a Gaussian denoiser $D_{\sigma}$ at each iterations of the optimization path:
+PnP and RED define a model on clean images by applying a Gaussian denoiser $D_{\sigma}$ at each iteration of the optimization path:

 In \eqref{eq:PnP}, applying the denoiser $D_{\sigma}$ is interpreted as a proximal step on the regularization~$g$.
 In \eqref{eq:RED}, thanks to the Tweedie formula~\cite{efron2011tweedie}, the residual of the denoiser $\frac{1}{\sigma^2}\left(x - D_{\sigma}(x)\right)$ is interpreted as a gradient step on the regularization~$g$.
 The Gaussian denoiser is typically a learned deep neural network~\cite{zhang2021plug}.